comet-dot-photos/comet-dot-photos/README.md

 ## Credits

-Comet.photos was developed by MIT undergraduate Daniel Kurlander under the guidance of Jason Soderblom, Abhinav Jindal, and Samuel Birch.
+Comet.Photos was developed by MIT undergraduate Daniel Kurlander under the guidance of Jason Soderblom, Abhinav Jindal, and Samuel Birch.
 David Kurlander contributed additional features for v2.